jgwerner/django/README.md

 ### Environment Variables

-The IllumiDesk/app-backend application interacts with various internal applications and external, third-party services.
-The following descriptions should help to understand the most important of these variables:

-The IllumiDesk/app-backend application interacts with various internal applications and external, third-party services.
+The IllumiDesk `app-backend` application interacts with various internal applications and external, third-party services.
 The following descriptions should help to understand the most important of these variables:

 | Variable  |  Type | Note  |
 |---|---|---|